 There are four courses required for the minor.
 You must take one of the following courses, which serves as the core course: “Political Geography” (GEOG/PWAD 453), “Space, Place, and Difference” (GEOG/WMST 225), “Philosophical Perspectives on Social Justice” (PHIL 273), or “Social and Economic Justice” (SOCI 273 or SOCI 274).
 Additional courses are organized into three subject areas: “Understanding Justice,” “Justice in Action,” and “The Context of Justice.”
 Students must take three courses (in addition to the course course) that cover at least two of these areas.
 Thus, the minor is fulfilled with 12 to 14 credits, depending on whether the service-learning requirement is part of a three-credit course or is fulfilled in another way.
 Please see the undergraduate bulletin for additional information on classes and requirements.

-- Students may use one SEJ course also to count as a General Education perspective.
+- Students may use one SEJ course also to count as a General Education approach.

 - Students in the SEJ minor may use only one course in their major to also count as a course in the minor.